SmithWillSuffice/ohanga-pai/content/questions/005_tax_myths.md

 ((By "build bridges to nowhere" I mean of course anything wasteful of otherwise communal resources.))

+## The Tragedy of Margaret Thatcher

+Had Thatcher realized her government's money was sovereign, and was not coming from the "tax payer" then Neoliberalism UK style might have been a completely different story of full employment rentier economics.
+Still regressive, but at least not stuffing the working class so badly.

+Even in your wildest dreams do you really think Thatcher was inherently an evil person?
+I don't.
+She was just a very lazy incurious thinker hiding behind a bullying persona.

 ## Caveats

 But doesn't issuing currency cause inflation?
 How can governments desiring price stability therefore have no budget constraint?
-Short answer is no: Issuing currency does not cause inflation.
+Short answer is no: government spending does not cause inflation.
-Long answer is for [another chapter.](../005_inflation_myths)
+Long answer is for [another chapter.](../006_inflation_myths)

 <table style="border-collapse: collapse; border=0;">